grsw7790/GSweeneyFinal/codeDoc.md

 }
 ```
 This function ensures that a move a player or computer is trying to make is in fact valid by checking the intended column the drop in against
 the array col_full[] that fills with 1's as the columns of the game board fill.
-The filling of this array happens in the move function to-be-exlpained below.
+The filling of this array happens in the move function to-be-explained below.
 The macro FULL just = 1.
 It will return true if the move is valid and false if not.

 #### move()